South Coast Repertory: Recent history

 In late 2019, SCR re-branded, expanded and deepened its new-play development program by launching The Lab@SCR.
-As part of The Lab@SCR, the theatre is developing Threshold by Amy Brenneman, Beatrice by Lauren Gunderson and the musical adaptation of Prelude to a Kiss, with book by Craig Lucas, music by Daniel Messé and lyrics by Sean Hartley.
 Among the new features of the theatre's renowned play development program was the creation of the Pinnacle Commission for major American playwrights.
 The inaugural commission—given in partnership with Playwrights Horizons (New York)—was $60,000.
 Award-winning playwright Branden Jacobs-Jenkins was named the inaugural recipient in 2023.
 The Pinnacle Commission is one of the largest theatre-granted commissions in the nation.

-While its stages went dark during the pandemic, SCR continued its work to deepen engagement with Orange County, Calif., communities through various avenues including SCR commUNITY, launched in August 2020.
+While its stages went dark during the pandemic, SCR continued its work to deepen engagement with Orange County, Calif., communities through various avenues, including SCR commUNITY, launched in August 2020.
 This new digital platform was dedicated to amplifying the artists and narratives of the region by producing stories inspired by or about the rich diversity of people living in Southern California.
 Using “virtual/digital” platforms, SCR commUNITY created free play readings, interviews, radio plays and original innovative content.
-The first three SCR commUNITY events included MASA, a live reading of works by four playwrights, as well a live interview with playwright Octavio Solis.
+The first three SCR commUNITY events included MASA, a live reading of works by four playwrights, as well as a live interview with playwright Octavio Solis.

+Since the theatre’s return to live performance in fall 2021, SCR remains a home for the development of new plays, and the theatre continues to produce multiple world premieres each season.
+Recent world premieres include Christine Quintana’s Espejos: Clean (2022); Charlie Oh’s Coleman ’72 (2023); Michael Shayan’s avaaz (2023); a musical adaptation of Prelude to a Kiss, with a book by Craig Lucas, music by Daniel Messé and lyrics by Sean Hartley (2024); Eleanor Burgess’s Galilee, 34 (2024); Daniel Goldstein’s Joan (2024); Noa Gardner’s The Staircase (2025); Keiko Green’s You Are Cordially Invited to the End of the World!
+(2025); Talene Monahon’s Eat Me (2026) and Reggie D. White’s Fremont Ave. in a co-production with Washington D.C.’s Arena Stage (2026).
+Many of these plays have gone on to subsequent productions at theatres across the country.

+During SCR's 60th season, the theatre began preparing for its next chapter when, in November 2023, Managing Director Paula Tomei announced she would step down at the end of the season after 44 years with the company, including the last 30 as its first managing director.
+After a national search, the Board of Trustees appointed Suzanne Appel as managing director and co-CEO with Artistic Director David Ivers.
+Appel, who came from Off-Broadway's Vineyard Theatre, began her tenure in September 2024.

+David Emmes and Martin Benson co-directed the company for 46 years.
+They helmed 213 productions for the company, including works by George Bernard Shaw, and won the Los Angeles Drama Critics Circle Award for Distinguished Achievement in Directing seven times.

+On November 30, 2024, Benson died in his sleep at age 87.